Nature of Science Ice-Breaker

 Overview

-This ice-breaker serves as a foundation for future lab sessions that delve into the scientific method and lab practices in more detail.
+This type of activity can serve as a foundation for future lab sessions that delve into the scientific method and lab practices in more detail.

 Instructional Objectives